Depart-de-Sentier/brightcon-2023-talks/sessions/SQL_schema/README.md

 Install the package from Github: 1.
 Play around with the app 2.
 Go through the Jupyter notebooks.
 Think about the following questions: Is the workflow intuitive?
 Does it work for you, any errors?
 How can this workflow be integrated in your or your teams project routine.

+You can find the two notebooks in this repository:
+1. Install `bw2extdb` (see instructions on https://github.com/Blowgren/bw2extdb/tree/main
+2. Go through the `export_routine.ipynb` notebook
+3. Go through the `import_routine.ipynb` notebook